 She reached the airport right on time.
 The moment she put her foot out of the car, her phone rang.
 It was the airline informing that the flight was delayed by half an hour.
 She hugged her reluctant parents an assuring goodbye.
 A tad bit worried that she would now have only a little margin to reach the next terminal to catch another flight, she moved towards the check-in counter with a slightly overweight suitcase, ready to face the consequences.
-The first good thing that happened that morning was a self check-in.
+The first good thing that happened that morning was a self-check-in.
 Now, there was nothing to worry about as all she had to do was stay alert because the next flight was from T3 – the second most confusing airport of India after Mumbai.
-Given her record of missed flights, trains & buses, it was a wonder that she had never missed a flight from her home town, may be the red vermillion on the center of the forehead is really more than just a tradition.
+Given her record of missed flights, trains & buses, it was a wonder that she had never missed a flight from her hometown, maybe the red vermillion on the centre of the forehead is really more than just a tradition.

 Waiting at the boarding gate of T3 for her 10 a.m. flight , she could see the teenie weenie group which was taking the same flight as hers, perhaps because that was the only flight that moved between those two points at a low cost, the other alternative being a 10 hour road trip which was a big no as she was to start early today.
 After the casual announcement of an hour’s delay of the plane, her eyes drifted away from the TV screen and started wandering in the crowd that was to board that flight.
 Her appetite for art led them to pause at an old monk sitting on a secluded seat and reading his prayers, while her involuntary gaze kept punctuating at the boy with a black t-shirt with a white font that read ‘Bae of Bengal’.